top of page

 Finalization

-We submit these documents along with other required documents to the attorney, who then prepares the petition.
-The attorney files the documents in the court and acquires a finalization date.
-The family is accompanied to court by its assigned permanency specialist, who has been working with them throughout the process.
+Adoption Finalization services involves the supervision of the placement and preparation of legal work to finalize the adoption.
+Supervision takes place throughout placement until the adoption is finalized.
+Supervision reports are provided to the county, which has legal custody of the child.
+As the time for finalization approaches, CONCERN can assist the family in securing the services of a qualified attorney.
+Adoption workers submit the required documents to the attorney, who prepares the petition.
+The attorney files the documents in court and acquires a finalization date.
+The family is accompanied to court by its assigned Permanency Specialist, who has been working with them throughout the process.

 For Those Considering Adoption